system76/docs/content/customize-gnome.md

 ![cosmic-dock-close](/images/customize-gnome/cosmic-dock-close.png)

-**NOTE:** It is **not** recommended to have both Cosmic Dock and Dash-t0-Dock installed an enabled at the same time.
+**NOTE:** It is **not** recommended to have both Cosmic Dock and Dash-to-Dock installed an enabled at the same time.
 User Interface (UI) bugs will occur.
 Choose one or the other.

 ### [Cosmic Workspaces](https://github.com/pop-os/cosmic-workspaces)